-- The City of Lynnwood is required by the GMA to take reasonable measures to provide sufficient land - 21 capacity to achieve the population and employment growth allocations specified by the Snohomish - 22 County.
-This Comprehensive Plan and its implementing regulations (such as the Zoning Map and Zoning - 23 Code) are consistent with the Countywide Planning Policies. - 24 Lynnwood's population and employment growth targets as prescribed by Appendix B of the Countywide - 25 Planning Policies are summarized in the tables below.
+- 16 VISION 2040 also designates 763 acres of Lynnwood (including Alderwood Mall, the Transition Area, - and the City Center) as one of the 28 Regional Growth Centers in the four-county planning area.
+Growth 17 - 18 Centers are expected to be areas of high-density/high-intensity land development served by robust transit service.
+19 - The City of Lynnwood is required by the GMA to take reasonable measures to provide sufficient land 20 - 21 capacity to achieve the population and employment growth allocations specified by the Snohomish - 22 County.
+This Comprehensive Plan and its implementing regulations (such as the Zoning Map and Zoning - Code) are consistent with the Countywide Planning Policies.
+23 - 24 Lynnwood's population and employment growth targets as prescribed by Appendix B of the Countywide - 25 Planning Policies are summarized in the tables below.
 The methodology for calculating these targets - utilizes the City's corporate limits as of December 2012.
-See the Land Use Element and the Countywide - 27 Planning Policies for additional information regarding population and employment growth.
+See the Land Use Element and the Countywide 26 - Planning Policies for additional information regarding population and employment growth.
+27